 Friday, January 20, 2017 from 10:00 am - 1:00 pm

 Al Rudnitsky (Education) and Floyd Cheung (Director of the Sherrerd Center) will facilitate a discussion of What the Best College Teachers Do by Ken Bain.
 Feel free to bring questions about the book as well as any you may have about teaching in general.
 We believe that all teaching is improvable and that it helps to reflect and share together.
 Doing so early in one's career is crucial for many faculty members.
 If you need a copy of the book, please email firstname.lastname@example.org.

 Please RSVP by December 20th by emailing email@example.com.
 Lunch will be provided.

-This is a safe space for new faculty members to talk about whatever may be on their minds with one another, the Director of the Sherrerd Center, and one member of the Advisory Board of the Sherrerd Center.
-Lunch is provided but please let us know that you're coming at least a few days beforehand by emailing the Sherrerd Center Administrative Assistant.
+This is a safe space for new faculty members to talk about whatever may be on their minds with one another, the Director of the Sherrerd Center, and guests who have valuable experience with the topic being discussed.
+Lunch is provided but please let us know that you're coming at least a few days beforehand by emailing the Sherrerd Center Program Coordinator.